novellac/lftm/projects/rubrics/hub.md

 - Confirmation message for delete functionality in the Wizard
 - Disallow points inputs on the RubricIndicators when the assessmentType is passfail
 - Figure out how best to test for taskId being able to be a number
-- Hook up Reset button in the RubricEditScreen
-- Hook up the Save progress button in the RubricEditScreen
-- Hook up the SubmitRubric button in the RubricEditScreen
-- Show the unsaved changes message
 - Do alllllllll that validation :sob: and figure out what they want validated :sobsob:
 - Hook up the Edit pencil button next to the rubric title
 - Handle focus when a user tabs away from a rubric cell popover